matthewchicky/Arduino/README.md

 # Arduino
-I git repository for all my Arduino sketches.
+A git repository for all my Arduino sketches.